 This works for anchors as well.
 When pressing the "Actions" foldout, you can also choose to forget the individual device, removing it from the list.

 Not every installation is the same, and sometimes you will want to tweak some of the positioning settings to get the best result.
-You can navigate to both positioning settings and UWB settings in the ‘Settings’ page of the companion software.
+You can navigate to both positioning settings and UWB settings in the ‘Settings’ page of the Creator Controller.

 The positioning settings offer options to configure the operation of the positioning algorithm.
 The default settings should suffice for a lot of setups, offering a good update rate and good positioning performance.